-Occasionally the Inspector or Project Supervisor may feel that the contractor is taking advantage of an error in the plans or specifications.
-This usually happens when the contractor is being paid an excessive amount for some portion of the work.
+Occasionally the Inspector or Project Supervisor may feel that the Contractor is taking advantage of an error in the plans or specifications.
+This usually happens when the Contractor is being paid an excessive amount for some portion of the work.
 The reason may be due to a large quantity variation or a change in the nature of the work not contemplated by Designers.
 Sometimes Designers miscalculate quantities or simply misjudge what is required to accomplish the work.

-Regardless of the reason, in order to get the contractor to equitably adjust unit prices, the Department must show that the error or omission was readily apparent at the time of bidding.
+Regardless of the reason, in order to get the Contractor to equitably adjust unit prices, the Department must show that the error or omission was readily apparent at the time of bidding.
 If the error or omission becomes apparent during construction, then the Department has no case under 102.07.

-Other resources the Department may pursue in this situation include:
+Other recourses the Department may pursue in this situation include:

-- A reverse differing site condition under 104.02(B) - A breach of the covenant of good faith and fair dealing described in 104.01(A) - A violation under 105.06 if the contractor is taking advantage in some other way
+- a reverse differing site condition under 104.02(B); - a breach of the covenant of good faith and fair dealing described in 104.01(A); or - a violation under 105.06 if the Contractor is taking advantage in some other way.